 The University standard offer is Diploma with Distinctions in 'all relevant subject units'.
 In practice, this is likely to mean Distinctions in every Level 3 unit.
 The equivalent tends to be true in other 'non-traditional' qualifications, i.e. we would expect an overall Distinction in a Certificate of Higher Education, 80% in OU Credits at Level 2, 70-80% in a Foundation Year.
 However, we would not necessarily discount an applicant who had achieved one or two Merits early in their course, if subsequent work was of exceptional quality.

 Occasionally, we will ask applicants to complete post Access Diploma assignments, as part of their offer.
 No grade is attached to these assignments.

 Do you provide feedback on applications?

-As a general rule, most Cambridge Colleges prefer to provide feedback to the candidate’s current educational institution.
+Most Cambridge colleges prefer to provide feedback to the applicant’s current educational institution.
 Lucy Cavendish will also provide post-interview feedback directly to applicants, on request, including guidance on further study.
-We circulate general feedback to all FE Colleges from which we have received applications, each year.
+We circulate general feedback to all FE colleges from which we have received applications, each year.

 Student Profiles - Access Route to Cambridge - Shelly, Heather and Jade...read more